 Related Blockchain Technology Information

-As mentioned, this three-part series explores ways to find blockchain use cases, beginning with the problems it can solve.
-The second article in this series explains how blockchain technology will make platforms obsolete!
+As mentioned, this three-part series explores ways to find Blockchain Technology use cases, beginning with the problems it can solve.
+Published by Xebia & GoDataDriven.

 Sometimes it can be hard to distinguish the different elements of blockchain and its surrounding phenomena.
 You can learn to differentiate between hype and real potential!
 This one-day training course at Xebia Academy is available on 26 September, 12 November, and 17 December 2018: Blockchain Technology Foundation.

 Blockchain Survey 2019